Understanding Marine Mammal Protections

 Marine mammals can often be identified by markings such as blemishes, fin nicks and notches, and scars.
 Several research programs rely on these markings—visible in images obtained during photo-identification surveys—to distinguish and catalog individual animals.

-Species valuation studies enable us to assess the national benefits derived from protected species including marine mammals such as whales, porposies, and sea lions.
+Species valuation studies enable us to assess the national benefits derived from protected species including marine mammals such as whales, porpoises, and sea lions.
 Protecting a species through laws and policies implies that society considers these species to be valuable.
 Economics can be used to assess the value that people have for preserving a species for future generations regardless of whether they ever view the species or not.

 Learn about other advanced technologies used by our scientists—including drones, satellite tagging and tracking, and genetic research—to study marine mammals and other ocean animals.